ManuScriptHub/MCP-Newsletter/README.md

-# Curated Tech Newsletter
+# Curated AI Newsletter

-A Python project for generating and sending a daily curated tech newsletter via email.
-The newsletter aggregates top stories from popular tech news sources (TechCrunch, Mashable, CNET by default) using their RSS feeds, formats them into a visually appealing HTML email, and sends it to a specified recipient.
+A Python project for generating and sending curated AI newsletters via email.
+The newsletter uses the Exa API to search for and aggregate content based on user-specified topics, formats them into a visually appealing HTML email, and sends it to specified recipients.

 ## Features

-- **Automated News Aggregation:** Scrapes and parses RSS feeds from configurable tech news sources.
+- **AI-Powered Content Discovery:** Uses Exa API to find relevant, up-to-date content on any topic.
+- **Smart Summarization:** Automatically generates concise summaries of articles.
-- **HTML Email Generation:** Formats news items (title, excerpt, image, date, source) into a modern HTML email.
+- **HTML Email Generation:** Formats content items (title, summary, image, source) into a modern HTML email.
 - **Image Handling:** Downloads and embeds images inline in the email.
-- **Customizable Sources:** Easily extendable to new RSS feeds or websites.
+- **Favicon Integration:** Displays website favicons for better visual identification of sources.
 - **Environment-based Configuration:** Uses `.env` for secrets and settings.
 - **API Support:** Exposes a FastAPI endpoint for triggering newsletter generation and delivery.
-- **Command-Line Client:** Includes a CLI client with LLM-powered extraction of user intent and source URLs.
+- **Command-Line Client:** Includes a CLI client for easy specification of topics and recipients.

 ## Project Structure

 ```
 MCP/
-├── curated_newsletter.py    # Main logic for scraping, formatting, and sending newsletters
+├── curated_newsletter.py    # Main logic for content discovery, formatting, and sending newsletters
-├── mcp_client.py           # CLI client, LLM integration, RSS discovery
+├── mcp_client.py           # CLI client for user interaction
 ├── mcp_server.py           # FastAPI server exposing newsletter API
 ├── requirements.txt        # Python dependencies
 ├── .env                    # Environment variables (not committed)